MadLittleMods/postcss-css-variables/README.md

 Possible values:

 - `false`: Removes `--var` declarations and replaces `var()` with their resolved/computed values.
 - `true`: Keeps `var()` declarations in the output and has the computed value as a fallback declaration.
 Also keeps computed `--var` declarations.
 - `'computed'`: Keeps computed `--var` declarations in the output.
 Handy to make them available to your JavaScript.
- - `(declaration) => boolean|'computed'` : Handles preservation behavior based on the respective declaration.
+- `(declaration) => boolean|'computed'` : function/callback to programmatically return whether preserve the respective declaration

 ### `variables` (default: `{}`)